Four-manifolds, geometries and knots: The Brieskorn manifolds

 for the generalized Euler number.
-(See [NR78].)
+(See \cite{[NR78]}.)
 If $p^{-1}+q^{-1}+r^{-1}\leq1$ the Seifert fibration is essentially unique.
-(See Theorem 3.8 of [Sc83'].)
+(See \cite[Theorem 3.8]{[Sc83']}.)
 In most cases the triple $\{ p,q,r\}$ is determined by the Seifert structure of $M(p,q,r)$.
-(Note however that, for example, $M(2,9,18)\cong M(3,5,15)$ [Mi75].)
+(Note however that, for example, $M(2,9,18)\cong M(3,5,15)$ \cite{[Mi75]}.)